YangfanR/VERGE/README.md

 - `data_gen.m`: the file for generating simulation data
 - `pred.m`: the file for prediction on test data
 - `functions`: all the helper functions that are used in MCMC (need to be in the same folder with other files to run MCMC)
 - `Combo`: files for Combo case study.
+The original source of this data was the COMBO study described in Wu et al. (2011).
+Here, we share the version of the data as processed by Zhang et al. (2021).
     - `run_all.m`: the main file for running the Combo data (needs to be used with MCMC_all.m and helper functions)
     - `check_combo.R`: results and plots for the case study
     - `X.csv, Y.csv, Z.csv`: predictors, response, and covariates for the Combo data